 What happens if my computer crashes, is lost, or stolen?

 Are you wondering how you will regain access to your wallet if your computer breaks, is lost, or is stolen?
 If so, then you've come to the right place!
-We love to see that you are planning ahead, and are considering all possibilities.
-The good news is, as long as you have one of your backup options available then you will always be able to restore access to your funds.
+We love to see that you are planning ahead and are considering all possibilities.
+The good news is, as long as you have 12-word phrase, you'll always be able to restore access to your funds.

 When you go through the backup process in Exodus, you will receive your 12-word phrase.
 If you keep your backup information safe, you will always be able to regain access to your funds.